-Butterflies have large geographic ranges, occupy a number of different niches, are popular with the general public and hence citizen science monitoring, and can be used as indicators of environmental change due to their sensitivity to local environmental changes at small scales (Blair 1999; Essens et al. 2017).
-These attributes combine to make butterflies an excellent taxa to quantify responses to urbanization.
-Although butterflies are negatively impacted by urbanization (Mata et al. 2014; Tzortzakaki et al. 2019; Fenoglio et al. 2020; Kurlyo et al. 2020), minor changes in urban greenspace management (e.g., connectivity) can help foster and lead to an increase in butterfly diversity within urban environments, suggesting species are affected by the relative amount of urban surfaces compared to green surfaces (Mata et al. 2014; Dylewski et al. 2019; Nagase et al. 2019; Iserhard et al. 2019).
-However, certain species are able to tolerate urban environments more than other species, and species-specific responses to urbanization still need to be quantified (Mata et al. 2014).
-Our objective was to quantify species-specific measures of urban affinity for European butterfly species at a macroecological scale (i.e., continental Europe) using a continuous measure of urbanization.
-First, we integrated these species-specific measures of urban affinity with trait data to test which traits best predict urban affinity in butterflies.
-We expected that certain life history and ecological traits would correlate with urban affinity (see Table 1 for details on traits tested and predictions), including thermal tolerance such as flight period and overwintering strategy (Pöyry et al. 2006), the degree of generalism (Bartanova et al. 2014), body size (Coulthard et al.
+71 Butterflies have large geographic ranges, occupy a number of different niches, are popular with 72 the general public and hence citizen science monitoring, and can be used as indicators of 73 environmental change due to their sensitivity to local environmental changes at small scales 74 (Blair 1999; Essens et al. 2017).
+These attributes combine to make butterflies an excellent taxa to 75 quantify responses to urbanization.
+Although butterflies are negatively impacted by urbanization 76 (Mata et al. 2014; Tzortzakaki et al. 2019; Fenoglio et al. 2020; Kurlyo et al. 2020), minor 77 changes in urban greenspace management (e.g., connectivity) can help foster and lead to an 78 increase in butterfly diversity within urban environments, suggesting species are affected by the 79 relative amount of urban surfaces compared to green surfaces (Mata et al. 2014; Dylewski et al. 2019; Nagase et al. 2019; Iserhard et al. 2019).
+But as with other more well-studied taxa, certain 80 81 species are more likely to tolerate urban environments than other species and species-specific 82 responses to urbanization still need to be quantified (Mata et al. 2014).

+84 Our objective was to quantify species-specific measures of urban tolerance for European 85 butterfly species at a macroecological scale (i.e., continental Europe) using a continuous measure 86 of urbanization.
+First, we integrated these species-specific measures of urban tolerance with trait 87 data to test which traits best predict urban tolerance in butterflies.
+We expected that certain life 88 history and ecological traits would correlate with urban tolerance (see Table 1 for details on traits 89 tested and predictions), including climate tolerance such as flight period and overwintering 90 strategy (Pöyry et al. 2006), the degree of generalism (Bartanova et al. 2014), body size 91 (Coulthard et al. 2019), microhabitat use (Essens et al. 2017), and general life history traits such 92 as voltinism and egg laying type (Wepprich et al. 2019).
+Second, we applied a cluster analysis 93 across all species to characterize the most typical species' response curves to urbanization and